-The primary purpose of the non-procurement suspension and debarment provision is to protect the public interest and to ensure the integrity of Federal programs by conducting business only with responsible persons.
-The FAA uses the non-procurement debarment and suspension system to exclude persons who are not presently deemed responsible from participating in the AIP funded project.
+The primary purpose of the non-procurement suspension and debarment provision is to protect the public interest and to ensure the integrity of Federal programs by conducting business only with responsible individuals and firms.
+The FAA uses the non-procurement debarment and suspension system to exclude individuals and firms who are not presently deemed responsible from participating in the AIP funded project.

-As an AIP Sponsor, you must include a term or condition in lower-tier transactions that requires lower-tier participants to comply with Subpart C of the OMB guidance in 2 CFR part 180.
+Sponsors of an AIP grant must include a term or condition in lower-tier transactions that requires lower-tier participants to comply with Subpart C of the OMB guidance in 2 CFR part 180.
 The following represents an acceptable contract clause that meets the requirements of Subpart C.

 CERTIFICATION REGARDING DEBARMENT AND SUSPENSION (NON-PROCUREMENT) - 2 CFR Part 180 & 2 CFR Part 1200)